 The dizzying Verdon gorges, oak and pine forests, lakes and rivers, wine growing regions, coastal paths… the Var is a massive playground where everyone can find an outdoor activity that suits them and go at their own pace.
 With 300 days of sunshine per year, in the Var you can get outside all year round!

 The Var enjoys immense geological diversity, which gives it a wide variety of landscapes and different aspects, with stunning views.

-Discover an incredibly diverse flora and fauna and unspoiled countryside.
-For several decades, local people have been kind enough to preserve the identity of this region and share it with visitors, protecting both nature and the countryside, but also the cultural heritage, human values etc.
+Discover the incredibly rich plant and wild life, as well as the authentic landscapes.
+For several decades, locals have fought to preserve the identity of their territory whilst still sharing it with visitors.
+They want to preserve the nature and the landscapes, but also the cultural heritage, human values, etc.